Jeff Teague

-Jeffrey Demarco Teague (born June 10, 1988) is an American former professional basketball player.
-He played for five NBA teams between 2009 and 2021, including six seasons with the Atlanta Hawks.
-Since retiring in 2021, he has worked as regional scout for the Atlanta Hawks.
-Teague played college basketball for Wake Forest University before being selected 19th overall in the 2009 NBA draft by the Hawks.
+Jeffrey Demarco Teague (born June 10, 1988) is an American former professional basketball player, who is the head coach for Pike High School in Indianapolis, Indiana.
+He played in the National Basketball Association (NBA) for five teams between 2009 and 2021, including seven seasons with the Atlanta Hawks.
+Since retiring in 2021, he has worked as regional scout for the Hawks.
+Teague played college basketball for the Wake Forest Demon Deacons before being selected 19th overall in the 2009 NBA draft by the Hawks.
 He made an appearance as an NBA All-Star in 2015 and won an NBA championship in 2021 with the Milwaukee Bucks.

-High school career
+Early life

 Teague attended Pike High School in Indianapolis, Indiana where as a senior in 2006–07, he averaged 22 points and four assists per game.
 Considered a four-star recruit by Rivals.com, Teague was listed as the No. 9-point guard and the No. 57 player in the nation in 2007.

 College career

 Teague played college basketball for the Wake Forest Demon Deacons.
 As a freshman in 2007–08, Teague was second on the team in scoring, scoring 13.9 points per game, just behind fellow freshman James Johnson's 14.6.
 As a sophomore in 2008–09, Teague became the first Wake Forest All-American since Chris Paul in 2004–05, and the 13th in school history.
 He was selected as a finalist for the Bob Cousy Award, the John Wooden Award and the Oscar Robertson Trophy.
-He led Wake in scoring with 18.8 points per game, in passing with 3.5 assists per game, in steals with 1.9 per game, and in three-point percentage at 48.5%.
+He led Wake Forest in scoring with 18.8 points per game, in passing with 3.5 assists per game, in steals with 1.9 per game, and in three-point percentage at 48.5%.
 He scored his 1,000th point with the Demon Deacons and became the 45th player in the history of the school to join the club.
 He scored a career-high 34 points on January 11, 2009, in a 92–89 victory over North Carolina.
 On April 8, 2009, Teague declared for the NBA draft, forgoing his final two years of college eligibility.